llaske/sugarizer/README.md

 That's all, it's your turn now to transform this activity in something fun!

+See [Sugar Web Samples](http://sugarlabs.github.io/sugar-web-samples/) for more samples using the Sugar unique UI.

 # Unit testing

 Sugarizer includes a set of unit tests both for application side and for server side.